UM2ii/MedSimilarity/README.md

 ### Citation

-If you use this software, please cite it in your publication using:
+If you use this software in your publication, please cite it using:

 ```text
 @software{medsimilarity,